Matt Skiba: Personal life

 Skiba is a vegan and practices Transcendental Meditation according to an interview with AOL Interface.
 He said that the clear and calm state of mind it provides has greatly helped his creative process, though initially he believed the "tortured soul" mindset was more beneficial.
 The book Catching the Big Fish by David Lynch caused him to change his mind and he now believes a calm state is more artistically helpful.
-Matt purchased a membership in the Church of Satan organization back in the early days of Alkaline Trio, saying, "to me Anton LaVey was...very punk rock".
+Skiba purchased a membership in the Church of Satan organization in the early days of Alkaline Trio, saying, "to me Anton LaVey was...very punk rock".